raspberrypilearning/make-a-face/en/step_4.md

 --- task ---

+**Test:** Keep changing the eyes until you like the way they look.

+Is your drawing starting to look like a face?

+--- /task ---

+--- task ---

+### Add detail

+You can use more circles to create:
++ coloured irises
++ black pupils
++ white catchlights
++ or, something else

+--- /task ---

+--- task ---

+**Debug:** You might find some bugs in your project that you need to fix.
+Here are some common bugs.

+--- collapse ---

+---
+title: I can't see the pupil or iris
+---

+The eye needs to be drawn first then the iris and finally the pupil.
+The order in which you draw things is very important.

+Computer graphics are made of layers.
+In your eye, each ellipse is a layer.
+Objects on higher layers sit in front of objects on lower layers.
+Imagine cutting all the shapes out of paper.
+Depending on how you arrange and overlap that paper, the final result could look very different.

+--- /collapse ---

+--- collapse ---

+---
+title: My eyes are not round
+---

 The third and fourth numbers in `ellipse` are the width and height of the eyes.

 **Tip:** If you make them the same you will get round eyes.

---- /task ---

---- task ---
+--- /collapse ---

-**Test:** Keep changing the eyes until you like the way they look.

-Is your drawing starting to look like a face?

-**Tip:** You can use more circles to create pupils or coloured irises.

 --- /task ---